Case Mix Index (CMI)

 What is case mix index (CMI)?

-Case mix index is a measure used by the Centers for Medicare and Medicaid Services (CMS) to determine hospital reimbursement rates for Medicare and Medicaid beneficiaries.
-This measure reflects the diversity, complexity, and severity of patient illnesses treated at a given hospital or other healthcare facility.
+Case mix index is a metric that reflects the diversity, complexity, and severity of the patients treated at a healthcare facility, such as a hospital.
+Case mix index is used by the Centers for Medicare and Medicaid Services (CMS) to determine hospital reimbursement rates for Medicare and Medicaid beneficiaries.

 Case mix index is calculated by adding up the relative Medicare Severity Diagnosis Related Group (MS-DRG) weight for each discharge, and dividing that by the total number of Medicare and Medicaid discharges in a given month and year.